stisa/nwasm/NOTES.md

 --------

 The main idea behind this backend is to transform nim ast into "wasm" ast.
 This ast is defined in [compiler/wasm/wasmast](https://github.com/stisa/Nim/tree/nwasm/compiler/wasm/wasmast.nim), and doesn't follow a standard, at least for now.
-The generation is divided in 2 main phases:
+The wasm generation is divided in 2 main phases:
 1. nim ast -> wasm ast
 2. wasm ast -> bytecode